shinoa3/shinoa3/README.md

 - 👋 Hi, I’m @shinoa3
-- 👀 I’m interested in Game Development in general
+- 👀 I’m interested in Game Development, Simulations and Low Level Programming
 - 🌱 I’m currently learning Godot4, Vulkan, OpenGL and C
-- 💞️ I’m looking to collaborate on any cool projects involving Game Development
+- 💞️ I’m looking to collaborate on any cool projects involving Game Development or Simulations
 - 📫 How to reach me shinoa1.dev@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm currently a MSc student, almost going to PHD... if everything goes well =D
+- ⚡ Fun fact: Currently a PhD Student

 <!---
 shinoa3/shinoa3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.